Skip to content

 La Sportiva TX4 GTX Review- The Best Engineered Shoes

-For over a decade, my trusted hiking shoes were Merrells which never let me down apart from in the rain.
-Then I had some Gore-Tex Timberland trail shoes which became my go-to shoes for being lightweight and waterproof.
-But I needed a high-quality upgrade which would allow me to do hikes, scrambles and treks.
-Then I discovered the La Sportiva TX4 Approach Shoes.
+For over a decade, my trusted hiking shoes were Merrells, which never let me down apart from in the rain.
+Then I had some Gore-Tex Timberland trail shoes, which became my go-to shoes for being lightweight and waterproof.
+But I needed a high-quality upgrade that would allow me to hike, scramble, and trek.
+Then I discovered the La Sportiva TX4 GTX Approach Shoes.
+These have proved to be the best outdoor I’ve tested, and the engineering design is the best on the market.
+Find out why Approach shoes will change the way you explore and how the La Sportiva TX4 GTX ticks all the boxes!

 Table of Contents